 - The length of videos is limited to 60 minutes;

 - It happens that the website lags hard, while Dailymotion ads buffer fine always.

 Vimeo is often called a video hosting service for professionals, and people keep claiming it has better (less) compression than YouTube.
-Though unlike YouTube Vimeo can’t boast of that high potential reach, it offers an option to sell your videos directly to the audience leaving you 90% of revenue.
+Though unlike YouTube Vimeo can’t boast of that high potential reach, it offers an option to sell your videos directly to the audience leaving you 90% of the revenue.
 However, if you are not interested in uploading videos and just looking for something to watch for free, Vimeo has things for you to offer.
 It has 16 video categories including beloved Travel and Music categories.
-Or if you don’t know what to watch yet, you can choose category Staff Picks and check out the content Vimeo staff loves today.
+Or if you don’t know what to watch yet, you can choose the category Staff Picks and check out the content Vimeo staff loves today.
 And of course, you can use a search bar and find whatever comes to your mind.